 An experiment is strictly defined as the procedure carried out under controlled conditions in order to discover an unknown effect.
 Though this has a unique application for your products and experiences, I find this scientific definition to hold pretty true.
-So, when we talk about an experiment related using Optimizely’s platform, it really is an experiment no matter what capability you are using (notice how each is focused on delivering the best experience for our users):
+So, when we talk about an experiment related using Optimizely’s digital experience platform, it really is an experiment no matter what capability you are using (notice how each is focused on delivering the best experience for our users):

 - A/B test or Feature Test – understand the best average experience for all (or large segments) of users

 - MVT – understand which variables delivered the best experience for all (or large segments of users) of users

 - Personalization – understand what the best unique experiences are based on specific criteria of a segment of users

 - Rollout – understand the impact of a new feature or experience with lower risk

 As you start to run personalization campaigns you should be approaching them as you would an experiment.
 You should frame your idea as a hypothesis and set clear success criteria against the metrics that are important.
 And yes, that means it all starts with a problem statement.